Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 A Role Definition is a collection of permissions.
 A role definition defines the operations that can be performed, such as read, write, and delete.
 It can also define the operations that are excluded from allowed operations.

-Role definitions can be listed and specified as part of a Role Assignment.
+Role definitions can be listed and specified as part of a `KeyVaultRoleAssignment`.

 ### KeyVaultRoleAssignment.